 Inside there are the aforementioned 48 pages of puzzle pages.
 We'll get to those in the moment.
 But first there's a glossy sheet of stickers featuring art work taken from the recent picture story book The Amazing Spider-Man: An Origin Story.
 The reverse of the front cover is a big glossy action scene featuring a waterfront at night where you can place your stickers.
 The stickers may be re-usable, but I wasn't brave enough to try.

 Then we're into the main event.
 There are 24 double-sided high-quality white-paper sheets of Spider-Man activities, intermixed with a few full-page colouring sheets.
-Nearly all of the material is simply recycled from the earlier Marvel Color/Activity (Scholastic Australia), such as Amazing Spider-Man: Deluxe Colouring/Activity Book (Scholastic Australia) and Amazing Spider-Man: Activity Pad (Scholastic Australia).
+Nearly all of the material is simply recycled from the earlier Marvel Color/Activity (Scholastic Australia), such as Amazing Spider-Man: Deluxe Colouring/Activity Book (Scholastic Australia) and other such Scholastic Australia products of that era.

 However, there has been at least one major change to each page... since this book is in "Landscape" layout, a lot of the art and puzzles have been cropped and/or rearranged in order to adapt the original "Portrait" layout content to fit sideways.
 There may be a few original puzzles in this lot as well.
 I couldn't be bothered going through them all and checking.
 Let's give Scholastic the benefit of the doubt and pretend that there was some brand new material in here as well.